justinjiajia/personalwiki/mapreduce_app.md

 ## Build Java MapReduce Application in EMR

-Amazon Elastic MapReduce (EMR) now supports a public EMR artifacts repository to help developers build applications based on the EMR distribution for Apache Hadoop and Apache Hive using **Apache Maven**.
-The EMR artifacts repository hosts the same optimized versions of libraries and dependencies that are available with specific Amazon EMR release versions, ensuring that artifacts used in building applications against the EMR stack are compatible with the runtime libraries on the EMR cluster.
+Amazon Elastic MapReduce (EMR) now supports a public EMR artifact repository to help developers build applications based on the EMR distribution for Apache Hadoop and Apache Hive using **Apache Maven**.

 The EMR cluster is based on Red Hat Enterprise Linux (RHEL) and thereby missing a few tools we'll need to deploy and run Mapreduce applications (e.g., **Apache Maven**).